devoteam-se/devolunch/README.md

 - [ ] Fix shared npm packages for functions
 - [ ] Write tests
 - [ ] Host images in a bucket
+- [ ] Add a separate service account for Cloud Run instead of using the default Compute Engine service account